Mauritians of Indian origin: Caste system

-Due to local demographic realities, most notably a Vaish majority among Hindus and the lack of a clear religious absolute majority in the country, the Indian caste system was not directly implemented in the Mauritian context.
+Due to local demographic realities, most notably a Vaish majority among Hindus and the lack of a clear religious absolute majority in the country, the Indian Hindu caste system was not directly implemented in the Mauritian context.
 The indentured labour system and the plantation economy further weakened pre existing caste structures.

-Similar caste and sectarian affiliations within Muslims in South Asia are found among Mauritian Muslims.
+While Mauritian Muslims have diversity in sectarian affiliations (namely Sunni, Shia, and so on), they are rather averse to describing themselves as such, owing to the divisions such distinctions create.
+The Hindu caste system is not the case with Indo-Mauritian Muslims.

-From the indian origin Chamar caste, the locally formed Ravived subcaste appeared.
+From the Indian-origin Chamar caste, the locally formed Ravived subcaste appeared.

 During the 19th century (1834 onward), many Dalits, including Chamars (leather-working caste), migrated to Mauritius as indentured laborers under British rule.
 Those who were followers of Guru Ravidas began identifying collectively as Ravived to affirm a dignified identity.
 With time the term 'Ravived' became the preferred name in Mauritius to distance from the derogatory label of 'Chamar.'

 In the ship records on which Indian laborers migrated to Mauritius, around ten percent of the boarded people mentioned their caste as Chamar.
-After the establishment of caste hierarchies in Mauritius, the Chamar community families turned to the religious songs of Kabir and Ravidass for their own religious outlet.
+After the establishment of caste hierarchies in Mauritius, the Chamar community families turned to the religious songs of Kabir and Ravidas for their own religious outlet.
 Slowly, they started adopting religious-sounding names from these devotional songs.